logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jupyter/remote_filesystem_driver.md

 ### Introduction

-We provide two ways to access and persist files in HopsFs from a jupyter notebook:
+We provide two ways to access and persist files in HopsFS from a jupyter notebook:

 * `hdfscontentsmanager`: With `hdfscontentsmanager` you interact with the project datasets using the dataset api.
 When you start a notebook using the `hdfscontentsmanager` you will only see the files in the configured root path.